 Specifically, Dr. Deisher opines that fetal DNA in vaccines is the environmental trigger responsible for the "regressive" form of autism.
 Tr.
 246. "There is no standard definition of what is meant by regression.
-When [it] is reported, parents recall the loss of a few words or that would have been excluded from the study due to death, or moving out of the country.
-Id. at 751-52.
-For a more detailed explanation, see Dr. Fallin's complete discussion on this point at Tr.
-751-52.
+When [it] is reported, parents recall the loss of a few words or

-&lt;sup>85 Brent Taylor et al., Autism and Measles, Mumps, and Rubella Vaccine: No Epidemiological Evidence for a Causal Association, 353 LANCET 2026 (1999) [Resp.
+Brent Taylor et al., Autism and Measles, Mumps, and Rubella Vaccine: No Epidemiological Evidence for a Causal Association, 353 LANCET 2026 (1999) [Resp.
 Ex.
 J44].

-&lt;sup>86 Vittorio Demicheli et al., Vaccines for Measles, Mumps and Rubella in Children, Cochrane Database of Systematic Reviews, Wiley & Sons Publishing, Ltd. (2005) [Resp.
+Vittorio Demicheli et al., Vaccines for Measles, Mumps and Rubella in Children, Cochrane Database of Systematic Reviews, Wiley & Sons Publishing, Ltd. (2005) [Resp.
 Ex.
 J8].

-&lt;sup>87 The 31 studies in Demicheli's review included studies published as early as 1975 up until 2004.
+The 31 studies in Demicheli's review included studies published as early as 1975 up until 2004.
 Presumably, because MMR II was not introduced in the United States until 1979, some of these early studies assessed by Dimicheli et al. were based on the MMR vaccine, not MMR II.
 See Resp.
 Ex.
 J8 at 5.